by Olga Maystruk, Designer and Brand Strategist, and

-A lawsuit was filed against the hospitalist and the hospital alleging improper intubation resulting in anoxic brain injury and subsequent death.
+A lawsuit was filed against the hospitalist and the hospital alleging improper intubation resulting in anoxic brain injury and death.

-Expert consultants who reviewed the case for the defense were mostly supportive in their assessment of the hospitalist’s care of the patient.
+Expert consultants who reviewed the case for the defense were mostly supportive of the hospitalist’s care of the patient.
 There was agreement that the rapid response; immediate intubation following proper sedation of the patient; use of the CO2 detector and auscultation of the lungs; and subsequent recognition of loss of the airway with rapid reintubation were all conducted within the standard of care.
 However, there was concern that it was impossible to tell from the angles of the chest x-rays after the intubation whether the tube was in the esophagus or the trachea.

 One consultant expressed concern that the hospitalist and/or the ED staff would give a sedative (morphine) to a patient whose lungs were filling with fluid.
-This same consultant added that while the hospitalist appeared to appropriately intubate the patient, documentation suggests that the endotracheal tube may have been pulled back too far and slipped out of the trachea during its repositioning.
+This same consultant added that while the hospitalist appeared to appropriately intubate the patient, documentation suggested that the endotracheal tube may have been pulled back too far and slipped out of the trachea during its repositioning.
 Again, the patient’s x-ray did not show clearly whether the tube was in the esophagus or the trachea.

 Another consultant for the defense noted the severity of the patient’s condition before intubation typically results in a poor prognosis.